 You can find your installed vim colorscheme files in the

 colors subdirectory of your vim installation directory.
 All the files end with the file extension

 .vim, and begin with the name of the colorscheme.
 As an example, I just found all these files in the

 /usr/share/vim/vim72/colors directory on my Mac OS X system:

 blue.vim darkblue.vim default.vim delek.vim desert.vim elflord.vim evening.vim koehler.vim morning.vim murphy.vim pablo.vim peachpuff.vim ron.vim shine.vim slate.vim torte.vim zellner.vim

 If you don’t like any of these default color schemes, you can find others on the internet, or even create your own, using one of these files as an example.
 Or, if you’d like to tweak a few colors manually, take a look at our vi/vim color settings tutorial.

-As a final note, if you're new to the concept of syntax highlighting, here's a link to our vi/vim syntax highlighting tutorial.
+As a final note, if you’re new to the concept of syntax highlighting, here’s a link to my vi/vim syntax highlighting tutorial.